Vyral/natasha-greenhalgh-recruiting/strategy-call.md

 <p>Need direction and focus to sell more homes?</p>

-<p>I’ll meet with you one-on-one to help you write a business plan you can implement immediately to generate leads, appointments, and sales.</p>
+<p>We will meet with you one-on-one to help you write a business plan you can implement immediately to generate leads, appointments, and sales.</p>

 <p><strong>We know how challenging it is to sell real estate.</strong></p>

-<p>You have discount brokerages, competing agents, and hundreds of ways to get clients (all are not equal, I’ll tell you).</p>
+<p>You have discount brokerages, competing agents, and hundreds of ways to get clients (all are not equal, we will tell you).</p>

 <p>It can get overwhelming to stick to a consistent business plan that makes you money.</p>